raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 ### External entities

 First, we have two types of external entities, on the bottom :
-- data providers : provide historical data that our bot bases its decisions on.
+- **data providers** : provide historical data that our bot bases its decisions on.
 There can be many.
-- the broker : allows the bot to pass order creation and management requests in real time.
+- the **broker** : allows the bot to pass order creation and management requests in real time.
 There can only be one.

 ### Trading core

 Then, going up, we see the trading core.
 It is composed of a single executable, coded in pure C, it consitutes the central piece of the trading bot : it is the one that supervises the execution of our strategies, and that allows them to access historical data and manage orders in the most simple and performant way.

 The trading core supports two different execution modes :
-- trading mode : runs strategies in real-time using present data, and forwards their order management requests to the real broker, in order to generate actual profits.
+- **trading mode** : runs strategies in real-time using present data, and forwards their order management requests to the real broker, in order to generate actual profits.
-- simulation (backtesting) mode : runs strategies using past data, and simulates the order management requests, in order to determine if those strategies would have been profitable in the past.
+- **simulation (backtesting) mode** : runs strategies using past data, and simulates the order management requests, in order to determine if those strategies would have been profitable in the past.

-The strategies ran by the trading core in trading more need to be configurable, hence, it uses eithe named pipes or unix sockets to receive configuration requests from the agent.
+The strategies ran by the trading core in trading mode need to be configurable, hence, it uses eithe named pipes or unix sockets to receive configuration requests from the agent.

 ### Database

-Then, on both sides, we have a database which contains two types of data :
+Then, on the sides of the diagram, we have a database which contains two types of data :
 - mining data (see miner below) : base data used by the miner to search for strategies.
 - agent config (see agent below) : describes the strategies that should currently be ran by the agent's real time trading core.
 Updated by the miner, and read by the agent.